angrybacon/doomsday-wiki/markdown/chapters/2/conjurers-bauble.md

 above cost no mana beyond the initial BBB for Doomsday.

-The way the piles work is to utilise CB to send the business spell back from the Graveyard to your hand.
+The way the piles work is to utilise CB to send the business spell back from the graveyard to your hand.
 In the first example above, you use the SW to draw into the pile.
 You then play and activate the LED with the BW still in hand.
 With the mana now floating you activate CB sending BW to the bottom of your deck to draw IU.
-You have now created a normal -> IU, LED, LED, SW, BW pile!

 We can also use this effect to play our finisher spell multiple times.
 Even on a pass-the-turn pile.
-You may have seen a pile like this already in the pass-the-turn pile section.

-Example:
+More on this in the [pass-the-turn section][pass-the-turn].

+### Example 2

-> LED in play, ToA in hand - BBB+1 (4) - 6+7 Storm
+> LED in play, ToA in hand - {{1BBB}} - 13 Storm

 <pile>{{!IC}} {{!DR}} {{!DR}} {{!LP}} {{!CB}}</pile>

 In this instance we can play ToA twice.
 We draw IC for our turn.

-1. Cast IC, draw (DR, DR, LP, CB)
+1. Cast IC, draw DR, DR, LP and CB
 2. Cast LP
-   - Crack LP for B
 3. Cast DR
 4. Cast DR
 5. Cast CB
-6. Cast ToA for 6 storm
+6. Cast ToA for 6 Storm
-   - Crack LED for BBB
+7. Crack LED for {{BBB}}
-   - Crack CB targeting ToA, draw (ToA)
+8. Crack CB targeting ToA, draw ToA
-7. Cast ToA for 7 storm.
+9. Cast ToA for 7 storm

 This playline results in 13 copies of ToA being available off this pile.
 This example does require some quite specific circumstances but it does help illustrate tricks you can do with Conjurer's Bauble.
-Even a low initial storm count of 5 for the first copy allows for a total of 11 storm in total.
+Even a low initial Storm count of 5 for the first copy allows for a total of 11 storm in total.
 This is great for when you have excess mana but low spell or card resources available.

-## Using CB to extend the pile
+## Using CB to Extend the Pile

 You can use the theory of retrieving a card above to help build your pile up.
 Five card decks do have limits even if we get to choose all five cards.
 CB allows you to extend that to a pseudo-six cards.

-Example:

-> CB in play, Pre in hand - BBB+1U (5) - 8 Storm
+> CB in play, Pre in hand - {{BBB}} + {{1U}} - 9 Storm

 <pile>{{!LED}} {{!IC}} {{!LED}} {{!LP}} {{!BW}}</pile>

-Normally double cantrip piles that use Infernal Contract/Cruel Bargain/Meditate would mean that you draw yourself to death.
+Normally double cantrip piles that use a draw-4 would mean that you draw yourself to death.
 However, with CB in the deck, you can use the same trick as with the IU pile.
-Use the GP to draw into the pile.
-Cast and crack the LED for BBB.
+Use the Pre to draw into the pile.
+Cast and crack the LED for
+{{BBB}}.
 You then use the CB to send the LED to the bottom of your deck and draw IC.
-Using the mana from LED, you now can draw the rest of the pile: LED, LP, BW, LED, allowing you to storm to victory.
+Using the mana from LED, you now can draw the rest of the pile: LED, LP, BW and LED, allowing you to storm to victory.

 ## Using 2 CBs in a loop